How to add a signature to a PDF using Vue.js

 • Digital signatures, which include a certificate that provides a unique identifier for the signer.
 These are used as proof of the document’s origin and can prevent modification by any other person.

-PSPDFKit’s Vue.js PDF Library
+Nutrient’s Vue.js PDF library

 Requirements